 - Stimulating more efficient working methods and technologies

-- Reducing the number of people who have to cut their hours to care for
+- Reducing the number of people who have to cut their hours to care for a family member

 Occupational safety and health (OSH) is moving into the spotlight, as regulatory requirements, environmental concerns and production standards such as ISO certification, all take hold.

 Introducing UNs Sustainable Development Goals (SDG) means a growing need to manage health and environmental responsibilities in the workplace, proactively and comprehensively.
 Safety and health at work can be key to sustainable development and investment in OSH is important to both the public and private sectors as a competitive advantage.

 In communication with hundreds of customers each day, we see that practicing health and safety has a new way of thinking.
 From a traditional hierarchical mindset, operating with multiple systems that are often manual and cumbersome, EHS management today clearly benefits from innovative and digital systems.

 New technology has made it possible for us to develop solutions that are 100% tailored to each unique need.
 Introducing EcoOnline EHS to the market has pioneered the way companies can plan, act and evaluate in collaboration with the employees.
 Through one centralized and customized system, safety management can be done proactively and decisions made based upon real time information.